 She practices a different breathing technique after each incident which is a great opportunity for practicing with the kids.
 The adorable drawings are so endearing, and you feel bad for

-What books or tools have you used to promote mindfulness at school or at home?
+What books or tools have you used to promote mindfulness and meditation at school or at home?

 Thanks for reading!